vladcalin/vladcalin.github.io/_posts/2017-04-27-communication-between-microservices.md

 - limited by the verbs of the HTTP protocol.
 The CRUD opperations can be handled with ease, but when there are more specific actions to be handled, things can get messy
-- usual confussions cand make things easy as well (I have seen some APIs that handled delete actions on GET, the POST vs PUT issue, etc)
+- usual confussion can make things go bad easy (I have seen some APIs that handled state modifying actions on GET, the POST vs PUT issue, etc)

 ### JSON RPC